March 24, 2022 By Debbie Schwartz

 It’s one of those documents we rarely use, but it’s important when your student gets a job.

-Makes sure they have their card before they leave for the school year or have ordered a new one through the Social Security Administration website.
+Make sure they have their card before they leave for the school year or have ordered a new one through the Social Security Administration website.
+Be sure that your student has a safe place to keep their card to prevent losing it while they are at school.

 Medical Proxy, Health Care Proxy or Advance Healthcare Directive

-A medical proxy form, or any of the other two names it is known by, is completely different than a HIPAA release form.
+A medical proxy form, or any of the other two names it is known by, is completely different from a HIPAA release form.

 The HIPAA release form is just about you being able to communicate with the student’s doctors and medical professionals.